hapax/hapax.github.io/assets/chandra.md

 ## 4. Conclusion<a id="sec-4" name="sec-4"></a>

-If we take Bohr's model of the atom, and strip away the complexities, we end up with a quantum gas on the circle.
+If we take Bohr's model of the atom, and strip away the complexities of different orbits, we end up with a *single* orbit on which we can put as many electrons as we like, provided they have different wavelengths.
+Doing this on three separate circles, we get a surprisingly good model of old stars!